Amukelani11/swiftly/CODEMAGIC_README.md

    - Go to your Codemagic dashboard
    - Select your project
    - Click "Check for configuration file" (should find `codemagic.yaml`)
+   - **CRITICAL**: Go to Environment Variables and add:
+     - Variable name: `EXPO_TOKEN`
+     - Variable value: `XFqyR8tcNlFCWvYfxS328f0BDTI_OXNbdJWnKwfp`
+     - Check "Secure" box
-   - Set up environment variables as listed above
+   - Optionally add other variables as listed above

 3. **Run a build**:
    - Click "Start new build"